neuecc/LINQ-to-GameObject-for-Unity/README.md

 Zero allocation LINQ with Span and LINQ to SIMD, LINQ to Tree (FileSystem, Json, GameObject, etc.) for all .NET platforms(netstandard2.0, 2.1, net8, net9) and Unity, Godot.

 > [!IMPORTANT]
 > This library is currently in preview.
+All methods have been implemented, but testing is not complete so operation is not guaranteed.
+The official release will be soon, but please wait until then for official use in production.

 ![](Images/title_bench.jpg)